Frannsoft/FrannHammer/README.md

 any other people that are involved in that process.

 Allows consumers to pull back the data displayed on KuroganeHammer's site as JSON.
 The data is stored in a database and is not scraped from the site on-call.
-Since the api is still in heavy development, all requests require credentials.
-If you are interested in using the API, send me an email at the address located on my github profile (Frannsoft) and I'll get you started.

 See the wiki for more information.

 https://github.com/Frannsoft/FrannHammer/wiki

-Thanks!
+Thanks for taking a look!